lingengyuan/x-algorithm-simulator/README.md

 ## English

 A fully interactive web simulator for understanding X (Twitter)'s recommendation algorithm.
-This project visualizes the complete pipeline from tweet creation to ranking, based on the algorithm X open-sourced in 2023.
+This project visualizes the complete pipeline from tweet creation to ranking, based on the algorithm X open-sourced in 2026.

 ### Background

-In April 2023, X (formerly Twitter) open-sourced their recommendation algorithm.
+In January 2026, X (formerly Twitter) open-sourced their recommendation algorithm.
 After deep-diving into the source code, we built this simulator to help everyone understand:

 - **How tweets are filtered** — 12 filtering stages decide what you don't see
 - **How tweets are scored** — 18 behavior predictions determine ranking